Skip to Content

 This is another one of my kids’ favorites, featuring that lovable purple dragon, Figment.
 In the ride, you’ll learn about how imagination works along with the five senses.
 In the end, there’s a fun imagination lab that my kids love.

 This ride is good for younger kids, but even older ones may enjoy it (my kids do).
 It’s one of the best EPCOT rides for kids.
 Journey Into Imagination With Figment is located in the Imagination pavilion, just past the Land pavilion.
-It never seems to get too busy, so you can ride at almost any time, although Genie+ is also offered.
+It never seems to get too busy, so you can ride at almost any time, although Lightning Lane is also offered.

 The Seas With Nemo & Friends